hackforla/access-the-data/README.md

 ## MVP Deliverables

-The MVP will consist of a website that hosts a catalog of sources of open government data.
+The MVP will consist of a website that hosts a catalog of open government data sources.
 This project will focus on Los Angeles County as its backdrop to test the hypothesis that this is a tool that community activists and data experts need and want.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10827101/172486811-09b226c2-6225-4318-a0fc-1b6b10a06685.JPG" />